Toshiki Tajima: Early life and career

 Tajima was born in the Aichi prefecture of Japan in 1948.
 He graduated from the University of Tokyo with a bachelor's degree in 1971 and a master's degree in 1973.
 He then received his doctorate from the University of California, Irvine in 1975, and became a post-doctoral student at the University of California, Los Angeles.
 In 1980, he became a professor at the University of Texas at Austin, where he remained until 2001.

 From 1998 to 2001, Tajima was Special Assistant to the Associate Director at the Lawrence Livermore National Laboratory, and from 2000 to 2002 he worked at the SLAC National Accelerator Laboratory.
-From 2002, he was director of the Kansai Photon Science Institute of the Japan Atomic Energy Agency, and from 2008 to 2011 he was a professor at the Ludwig Maximilians University of Munich.
+From 2002, he was director of the Kansai Photon Science Institute of the Japan Atomic Energy Agency, and from 2008 to 2011 he was a professor at LMU Munich.
 He has also been at the KEK accelerator since 2008.
 He is currently a Rostoker Chair Professor at the University of California, Irvine.

 Tajima was Chairman of the International Committee for Ultrahigh Intensity Lasers (ICUIL) and Deputy Director of the International Center for Zetta-Exawatt Science and Technology (IZEST) at École Polytechnique (with director Gérard Mourou).
 He was Blaise Pascal Professor and Einstein Professor at the Chinese Academy of Sciences.

 Tajima is also the Chief Science Officer of TAE Technologies, a company founded in 1998 that deals with aneutronic fusion power.